mliew21396/remote-work-u2/week-4/3-group-research-methods/readme.md

 Research and test these methods out thoroughly.
 You may want to play around with them in IRB to figure out exactly how they work before you can implement them properly.

+You will also want to read up on destructive and non-destructive methods.
+Destructive methods change the original data.
+Non-Destructive methods return new data based on what you're doing, but the original data remains the same.
+For each of these, you will be asked to use destructive or non-destructive methods, so please read the instructions carefully.

 ## Release 0:
 Refer to your accountability group spreadsheet to find your role.

 Each person has a challenge to solve.
 This does not need to be done in any order. **BUT the driver test code needs each method in order to work.** If you don't have your group-members' solutions, copy, paste, and modify your tests, comment out the originals.
-Then check it all still works when you get the other code.
+Then check it all still works when you get the other solutions.

 Using the [Ruby Docs](http://ruby-doc.org/) find one method you can use on both an array and a hash, and use it on the two structures to complete the goal.